Monday, 30 March 2015

 There are many women old enough to be my mother pretending to be my age!
 I wonder if any actually tell the truth?

 Worse still is the arrogance of some of these older-but-not-wiser girls who attach conditions only much younger and prettier women would get away with.
 Some also advertise the fact they are not desperate but merely browsing, maybe looking for friendship.

-Like any red blooded man looking for a prospective partner is going to settle for "friendship" from an old girl they don't know and who most likely doesn't like beer, football and a scrotal scratch.
+Like any red-blooded man looking for a prospective partner is going to settle for "friendship" from an old girl they don't know and who most likely doesn't like beer and football.